NECDisplaySolutions/necpdsdk/doc/NEC_SDK_DOC.rst

      |      Clear output buffer, aborting the current output and discarding all
      |      that is in the buffer.
      |
+     |  send_break(self, duration=0.25)
+     |      Send break condition.
+Timed, returns to idle state after given
-     |  set_buffer_size(self, rx_size=4096, tx_size=None)
+     |      duration.
-     |      Recommend a buffer size to the driver (device driver can ignore this
-     |      value).
-Must be called before the port is opened.
      |
-     |  set_output_flow_control(self, enable=True)
+     |  set_input_flow_control(self, enable=True)
      |      Manually control flow - when software flow control is enabled.
-     |      This will do the same as if XON (true) or XOFF (false) are received
+     |      This will send XON (true) or XOFF (false) to the other device.
-     |      from the other device and control the transmission accordingly.
      |      WARNING: this function is not portable to different platforms!
      |
+     |  set_output_flow_control(self, enable=True)
+     |      Manually control flow of outgoing data - when hardware or software flow
+     |      control is enabled.
+     |      WARNING: this function is not portable to different platforms!
+     |
      |  write(self, data)
      |      Output the given byte string over the serial port.
      |
      |  ----------------------------------------------------------------------
-     |  Data descriptors inherited from serial.serialwin32.Serial:
+     |  Data descriptors inherited from serial.serialposix.Serial:
      |
      |  cd
      |      Read terminal status line: Carrier Detect